 All students need to register before the commencement of their studies.

-The main online registration period for studies starting in the spring semester 2021 opens 4 January at 10:00 am and closes 10 January.
+The main online registration period for studies starting in the autumn semester 2021 opens 16 August at 10:00 am and closes 22 August.

 Once you have registered, a student account (SEDU account) is automatically created.
 This account is used to log in to different services such as your email, student platform and library website.